thiagogualberto/react-native-concepts/README.md

 $ yarn test
 ```

 Prerequisites - run the backend available here - [Back-end](https://github.com/thiagogualberto/nodejs-concepts).

 [Android Emulator](https://developer.android.com/) was used for testing.
 It is a suggestion.
-It can be downloaded here
+It can be downloaded here.

-To run the frontend access this link [Front-end](https://github.com/thiagogualberto/reactjs-concepts)
+To run the frontend access this link [Front-end](https://github.com/thiagogualberto/reactjs-concepts).

 # :clipboard: Features